Doctors

 As Austria is a hotspot for winter sports, orthopedics and sports injury practices have also developed over the years.
 Impressively, Austria boasts some of the highest cancer survival rates in the EU.

 In a nutshell, there is a dual system of medical training in Austria.
-Firstly, students must undertake a six-year medicine degree.
+Firstly, students must undertake a six-year medical degree.
 They can study at one of three public universities and one private university.
 This includes the Medical University of Vienna, one of the most prestigious in the world.
 Secondly, doctors have to undergo three years of practical training in order to work as a GP.
 It takes another six years to train in a medical specialty.

 Generally speaking, doctors in Austria have their own medical practices.
 However, they might also work in hospitals.
 Normal hours and appointment times can vary considerably from clinic to clinic.
-Often times, surgeries are open every morning, but not always in the afternoons.
+Oftentimes, surgeries are open every morning, but not always in the afternoons.
 One important thing to note is that it is not usual for clinics to be open on weekends.

 Who can access doctors in Austria?